 Polyphenols

 On the flipside, foods containing chemicals called polyphenols should ideally be avoided when eating high-iron foods.
-This is because polyphenols bind to the iron and make it less soluble, meaning it’s harder to absorb.
+This is because polyphenols bind to iron and make it less soluble, meaning it’s harder to absorb.

 Should I take an iron supplement?